GoodnessJames/simple_shell/README.md

 **Logical 'OR' Operator (||)**

-Given: command1 || command2; command2 is executed only if command1 returns a non-zero exit status (ie if command1 returns a TRUE value).
+Given: command1 || command2; command2 is executed even if command1 returns a non-zero exit status.

 **Here's a demonstration:**